 The Spotlight Initiative has the potential to be transformative, and is evidence and rights based.
 Activities launched under the umbrella of the initiative will strengthen multi-sectoral responses that will, hopefully, end one of the most pervasive human rights violations.
 Activities will address underlying causes of VAWG/harmful practices, including discriminatory social and socio-cultural norms, stereotypes, and unequal power relations.
-By doing so they will strengthen institutional capacities and accountabilities for improved health and judicial responses; increased availability, accessibility and quality of services (in relation to empowerment and support for long term recovery), and enabling the collection of reliable, globally comparable, and quality data..
+By doing so they will strengthen institutional capacities and accountabilities for improved health and judicial responses; increased availability, accessibility and quality of services (in relation to empowerment and support for long term recovery), enabling the collection of reliable, globally comparable, and quality data and a strengthened women's movement and civil society.